openbsd/src/gnu/llvm/tools/clang/docs/ClangCommandLineReference.rst

 Enable linker dead stripping of globals in AddressSanitizer

-.. option:: -fsanitize-address-poison-class-member-array-new-cookie, -fno-sanitize-address-poison-class-member-array-new-cookie
+.. option:: -fsanitize-address-poison-custom-array-cookie, -fno-sanitize-address-poison-custom-array-cookie

-Enable poisoning array cookies when using class member operator new\[\] in AddressSanitizer
+Enable poisoning array cookies when using custom operator new\[\] in AddressSanitizer

 .. option:: -fsanitize-address-use-after-scope, -fno-sanitize-address-use-after-scope

 Enable use-after-scope detection in AddressSanitizer

+.. option:: -fsanitize-address-use-odr-indicator, -fno-sanitize-address-use-odr-indicator

+Enable ODR indicator globals to avoid false ODR violation reports in partially sanitized programs at the cost of an increase in binary size

 .. option:: -fsanitize-blacklist=<arg>